TDeepanshPandey/data_structure_python/README.md

 #### Methods:
 - *frozenset()* - create frozenset.

+## Collections

+Collections module in Python is part of the standard library and provides alternative container datatypes to built-in types like list, tuple, set, and dict.
+These containers are more specialized and come in handy for various specific tasks.

+### namedtuple
+Namedtuple is a function that returns a new subclass of a tuple.
+It allows you to give names to the positions in a tuple, providing a way to create simple, self-documenting, and readable code.

+### deque
+Deque stands for "double-ended queue" and provides fast appends and pops from both ends.
+It is more flexible than a list for certain use-cases involving frequent insertions and deletions.

+### Counter
+Counter is a dict subclass for counting hashable objects.
+It's useful for tallying the frequency of elements in collections. **Elements as Keys, Count as Values and Hashable Elements**.

+#### Methods:
+- *elements()*: Returns an iterator that produces all the elements in the original iterable, repeated according to their count.
+- *most_common([n])*: Returns a list of the n most common elements and their counts as tuples.
+If n is omitted, it returns all elements.
+- *subtract([iterable-or-mapping])*: Subtracts the count of elements in the iterable from the existing count.

+### defaultdict
+defaultdict is another dict subclass that returns a default value for missing keys, simplifying handling of missing keys.

+### ChainMap
+ChainMap groups multiple dictionaries into a single mapping.
+Lookups search through the dictionaries from first to last added. **Look-Up Order, Reusability, Dynamic View, Mutable**.

+#### Methods:
+- *maps*: List of all the constituent mappings
+- *new_child()*: Creates a new ChainMap with a new map followed by all previous maps.
+- *parents*: Property returning a new ChainMap containing all the maps except the first one.

+### UserDict, UserList, and UserString
+These are wrapper classes that allow you to more easily extend built-in containers like dict, list, and str.

 #### Additonal Notes -
 - ``print(f'{100 * prob:.2f}%')`` - Better method to print than rounding and adding to string.